Ear, Nose and Throat Examination

 The nose can be inspected from the front to examine the anterior nares by lifting the tip of the nose up and looking inside without a speculum.
 Check patency of each side and ask the patient to sniff.
 To assess the nasal airway hold a cold metal tongue compressor under the nose while the patient exhales and note the condensation under both nostrils, or occlude one nostril whilst the patient sniffs to give a reasonable idea of airway patency.

-Most otolaryngologists use either a head mirror or illuminated spectacles with a Thudichum speculum to open up the nose, which allows examination of the nasal cavity.
+Most otolaryngologists now use endoscopy rather than the traditional method.
+However, the traditional method of head mirror or illuminated spectacles with a Thudichum speculum to open up the nose, allows examination of the nasal cavity with excellent specificity and is more suited to primary care.
+It does not have high sensitivity, however, and is therefore unsuitable for screening.
 Holding the instrument comfortably can take practice at first.
-Insert the Thudichum speculum gently, and identify the nasal septum medially; turbines laterally; inferior turbinate (nearly always possible to see); the middle turbinate is often difficult to see as it is small.
+Insert the Thudichum speculum gently, and identify the nasal septum medially; turbines laterally; inferior turbinate (nearly always possible to see); and the middle turbinate - often difficult to see as it is small.

 Check for inflammation (rhinitis), position of the septum, and presence of polyps (touch to check sensitivity; it should be insensitive to touch).
 A foreign body, usually accompanied by an offensive unilateral discharge, may be seen inside the nose of a child.